-Our testing solutions ensure the practical implementation of REACH requirements on developmental and reproductive toxicity testing requirements according tonnage marketed per year.
+Our testing solutions ensure the practical implementation of REACH requirements in concert with any additional developmental and reproductive toxicity testing requirements depending on tonnage per annum (TPA) marketed.

-Where there are no concerns over reproduction or development REACH calls to start with the screening study (OECD421/422) at this tonnage.
+Where there are no concerns over reproduction or development, REACH calls for starting with the screening study (OECD421/422) at this tonnage.

-REACH requires a pre-natal developmental toxicity study in one species (usually rat) If the 28-day or 90-day study indicates adverse effects on reproductive organs or tissues conduct a two-generation or extended one-generation reproductive toxicity study in one species.
+REACH requires a prenatal developmental toxicity study in one species (usually rat).
+If the 28-day or 90-day study indicates adverse effects on reproductive organs or tissues, a two-generation or extended one-generation reproductive toxicity study in one species should be conducted.

-REACH requires a pre-natal developmental toxicity study in one species (usually rat).
-Need for a second species judged on a case-by-case basis Two-generation or extended one-generation reproductive toxicity study in one species.
-Need for a second species judged on a case-by-case basis.
+REACH requires a prenatal developmental toxicity study in one species (usually rat).
+The need for a second species is judged on a case-by-case basis.
+A two-generation or extended one-generation reproductive toxicity study in one species is also called for and the need for a second species is judged on a case-by-case basis.

-At Vivotecnia we are experienced and skilled in assessing all necessary endpoints:
+At Vivotecnia we are skilled and experienced in assessing all necessary endpoints: